County officials across WV dealing with numerous challenges

 “It’s a diversion that takes away from the every day (issues of life),” Puckett said.
 “It would be a loss of hope and something to do, which is detrimental to the community in different ways.
 Losing one would be drastic, but losing two?
 It’s a minor league shift and a major league tragedy.”

-As for tourism revenues, the county’s funding, which is primarily generated through hotel-motel taxes and used to help fund fairs, festivals and marketing with the Convention and Visitors Bureau, has been reduced by 40 to 50 percent during April and May, when travelers were staying home, Puckett said.
+As for tourism revenues, the county’s funding, which is primarily generated through hotel-motel taxes and used to help fund fairs, festivals and marketing with the Convention and Visitors Bureau, has been reduced by 40 to 50% during April and May, when travelers were staying home, Puckett said.

 “I really do see that Mercer County has been blessed for a long time, even in our down time.
 Our population has been solid,” Puckett said, noting the county is only now starting to see a decrease.

-The Commissioner hopes geography helps.
-“We’re in a great spot, with 60 percent of the country’s population within a 12-hour drive.
+The commissioner hopes geography helps.
+“We’re in a great spot, with 60% of the country’s population within a 12-hour drive.
 The center of the United States economy is here.
 It just needs to come to fruition.”

 However, some economists believe the wide adoption of face masks will be key to restarting the nation’s economy.
 According to a report released by Goldman Sachs on June 29, a national face mask mandate could potentially substitute for renewed lockdowns that would otherwise subtract more than $1 trillion from the United States’ GDP.